nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The search is case-insensitive. e.g. `hiking` will match `Hiking`
 - The order of the keywords does not matter. e.g. `Hair Cut` will match `Cut Hair`
 - Only full words will be matched. e.g. `Oscar` will not match `Oscars`
-- Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hair Hiking` will return `Hair Cut`, `Park Hiking`, `Hiking`
+- Persons matching at least one keyword will be returned. e.g. `Hair Hiking` will return `Hair Cut`, `Park Hiking`, `Hiking`

 Examples: